Google Trends Keyword Search Reports Showing Sparks It’s normal to…

 Chicago Housing Market Update

-The Chicago housing market is recovering of late yet it has a long way to go.
+The recovering Chicago housing market is facing some strong challenges, yet is weaknesses may well be key strengths by 2020.
 The Chicago market health rating is still one of the lowest in the country (only Washington DC had a lower price performance outlook), yet that could be changing.

 Despite losing residents at a high rate, Chicago is still America’s third largest city and the Trump economic plan may reach into Illinois to bring manufacturing jobs back.
 But is Chicago a golden opportunity for real estate investors or as risky a bet as possible?
 There is optimism as you’ll read below, yet support for growth and prosperity seems to be missing in the windy city.

 Finding Hope in a Tough Market